workshopper/test-anything/exercises/to-err-is-human/instruction.md

 # To err is human

-A function `feedCat` takes any kind of food as a String argument and returns `yum` for everything you feed them.
-However if you try to feed the cat `chocolate`, the function will throw an error.
+A function `feedCat` takes any kind of food as a String argument and returns `'yum'` for everything you feed them.
+However if you try to feed the cat `'chocolate'`, the function will throw an error.

 Write a tests for this behavior, to be sure no kittens are harmed.